 Take note, it should be on all Fridays.

-It means we, Catholics should abstain from meat or choose another sacrifice (depending on the Conference of Bishops) on all Fridays of the year except, if a Solemnity falls on Friday.
+It means we, Catholics should abstain from meat or choose another sacrifice (depending on the Conference of Bishops) on all Fridays of the year except if a Solemnity falls on a Friday.

 If for example, Christmas falls on Friday, we can disregard the discipline and munch our favorite meat meals.